fwornle/ShopMob/doc/SmobOverview.md

 Kotlin file _utils/dbTypes.kt_ includes a variety of data type definitions which are fundamental to the application: Enums for
 ShopItemStatus, ProductCategory (main, sub), etc.

+**Note:**

+Kotlin flow types are exposed on all reading interfaces to make the app responsive in the light of incoming data changes when (background) synchronizing with the backend.
+The flows are collected in the UI layer (BindingAdapter), thereby providing an elegant way of connecting the RecyclerView data list elements to the underlying database tables.

+Writing interfaces are implemented as suspending functions, making use of Room's Coroutine capabilities to offload these slow operations to the IO dispatcher (away from the "main/UI" thread).

 ##### Network access to the Backend

 The RESTful API exposed by the AWS cloud based backend is used by the network layer of the app.
 Package